 Sometimes authorities can legally request access to data or communications to help tackle serious crime or protect national security.
 In these cases, a government overrides individuals’ right to privacy to protect the security of its citizens.
 We’re obliged by law to provide information requested under these investigatory powers, but we have processes in place to assess each request carefully.
 We ask for more information if we have questions about what we’re being asked or want to check the legality of the request.

 Our Board-level National Security and Investigatory Powers Committee oversees all our activity in this area, and their terms of reference is available to download.
-We work with other tech companies and human rights organisations to understand and respond to evolving challenges in this area through the Global Network Initiative (GNI).
-We’re committed to the GNI Principles on Freedom of Expression and Privacy and completed an independent assessment in 2022 which assessed our performance against these.
+We’re committed to Freedom of Expression and Privacy and completed an independent GNI assessment in 2022 which assessed our performance against these.

 We provide more details about the types of requests received by country, together with the latest reported data, in our transparency report.